-Arch MI's Underwriting Manual (the UW Manual) has been updated to reflect the expansion to our Medical and Dental Professionals Program announced in Customer Announcement CA 2019-02.
+Arch MI's Underwriting Manual (the Manual) has been updated to reflect the changes announced in Customer Announcement CA 2019-03.
 Additional changes and clarifications have also been made.
 The sections of the Manual that have been updated are indicated with a new revision date to the right of the section heading.
 See the details of the changes below.